jackmwolf/pcsstools/README.md

     #> 5 1  0.22346186  1.431919 -1.9866995  0.5214276
     #> 6 0  0.55236041 -2.282309 -0.2572408 -0.9526495

-First, we need our assumed summary statistics.
-We are careful so that the order of `means` and `covs` are the same, and that their last elements are the phenotypes of interest.
+First, we need our assumed summary statistics: means, the full covariance matrix, and our sample size.

     means <- colMeans(dat)
     covs  <- cov(dat)
     n     <- nrow(dat)

-In addition, we need our weights.
-These are the the first principal component vector of the phenotype covariance matrix, and they are in the same order as the final elements of `means` and `covs`.

-    SigmaY <- covs[c("y1", "y2", "y3"), c("y1", "y2", "y3")]
-    phi <- eigen(SigmaY)$vectors[, 1]

-Then, we can calculate the linear model by using `calculate_lm_combo()`.
+Then, we can calculate the linear model by using `model_prcomp()`.
+Our `formula` will list all phenotypes as one sum, joined together by `+` opperators and we indicate that we want the first principal component score by setting `comp = 1`.

-    model_pcss <- calculate_lm_combo(
+    model_pcss <- model_prcomp(
-      means = means, covs = covs, n = n, phi = phi, add_intercept = TRUE
+      y1 + y2 + y3 ~ g + x, comp = 1, n = n, means = means, covs = covs
       )
     model_pcss
     #> $beta